CMS-Enterprise/batcave-workflow-engine/docs/developer_guide.md

 In the Shell package, all necessary commands will be abstracted into a native Go object.
 Only the used features for the given command will be written into this package.

-The shell.Command wraps the exec.Cmd struct and adds some convenient methods for building a command.
+The shell.Executable wraps the exec.Cmd struct and adds some convenient methods for building a command.

 Instead of writing something like